SinanGabel/Linux-commands/README.md

 # if the internet connection is lost during upgrading, log on again, and reconnect to the upgrading information texts by doing: sudo screen -D -r
 do-release-upgrade

 # Need to reboot?
-First check if /var/run/reboot-required exists on vm instance
+Simply check if /var/run/reboot-required exists on vm instance => which means that reboot is required
 cat /var/run/reboot-required
-# if reboot-required does exist then use this command to check if there is a reboot required
+# or
 if [ -f /var/run/reboot-required ]; then echo 'Restart required'; fi

 # Check which services start at boot time